 - ClimateActionWR Resources – links to all ClimateActionWR resources, including reports, progress updates, and more.

 - Community Resources – resources about other activities related to climate action within our community.

 - Transportation Resources – resources related to our community’s largest emitting sector.

 - Workplace Resources – reduce carbon emissions in your workplace using these helpful resources.

 - Residential Resources – learn about how to reduce your homes’ carbon footprint using these resources.

 - Agricultural Resources – information about the carbon emissions of agricultural activities and how we can mitigate the effects.

-- Waste Resources – learning how to properly dispose of your waste can help to reduce our community’s emissions.
+- Waste Resources – learning how to minimize, and properly dispose of your waste can help to reduce our community’s emissions.

 Know of a great resource that you don’t see on this list?
 Let us know!
 Send us an email to firstname.lastname@example.org.

 - Community Greenhouse Gas Inventory and Forecast Report for Waterloo Region (2012)